T-amairi/IOTA/README.md

 - **Expander**
 - **Watts-Strogatz**

 As OMNeT++ does not implement natively the last two, you have to use the **topologies** folder which contains two **python scripts** allowing each to generate an Expander or Watts-Strogatz network.
-The simulation will then read the .CSV created by the scripts to build the network.
+The simulation will then read the .csv created by the scripts to build the network.
 It is also necessary to install the **networkx and numpy modules.**

 The **data** folder contains the tracking files allowing to :
 - generate an image of the Tangle via the script **TangleGen.py** (you need to install the modules : **graphviz, csv, PIL and glob**).
 Moreover, the figure will be saved in the **image** folder.